 Who is SANOFI and what is our role?

 Each Privacy Notice will set out which SANOFI entity will be the controller and determines for what reasons (i.e. the purposes) your personal data is processed as well as the resources (i.e. the means) allocated to such processing.
-Aventis Pharma Limited and Genzyme Limited are the controllers and responsible for www.sanofi.co.uk and any other SANOFI website that links to this Policy.
+Unless specified otherwise, Aventis Pharma Limited is the controller and responsible for www.sanofi.co.uk and any other SANOFI website that links to this Policy.

 We have appointed a Data Protection Officer who is responsible for overseeing questions in relation to this Policy.
 If you have any questions about this Policy, including any requests to exercise your rights (as detailed in the “Your Rights” section below), please contact the data protection officer as described in the “How to Contact Us” section below.

 Changes to this Policy